 However, beyond a symbol or a motif, the Arab maid is an active character in the story.
 We would like to have a real look at her – body, actions and words – and show that her physical description simultaneously reproduces the subordinating gaze and subverts it.
 On the one hand, she is “very old of age” (20), nevertheless she performs strenuous physical work, including carpet-beating (19), which must be beyond her feeble body.
 This action confirms the inherent exploitation of disadvantaged communities as sub proletariat or a degraded underclass (Fraser 1997, 21).

 She wears one dress on top of the other and dons a headscarf (20).
 These clothing items set her apart as the other and place her at the margins of the Israeli hegemony.
 Her portrayal sustains Israeli culture’s ethnic and national hierarchy in this respect as well.
 As we are about to show, this stereotypical shaping of physical appearance shall recur in the portrayals of other Arab maids.
-As shown by Edward Said, the repetitious appearance of these indicators highlights their strong hold over the social system that gave rise to these works (Said 1978).
-The repetition indicates that the Arab maid’s literary representation strives to achieve neither singularity nor inimitability.
+As shown by Edward Said, the repetitious appearance of these indicators highlights their strong hold over the social system that gave rise to these works (Said, 1978, 2000).
+The repetition indicates that the Arab maid’s literary representation is not concerned with individuality.
 On the contrary, it reproduces the hegemonic classification of this character, further cementing its signifiers.

 Orly Lubin stresses that as a stereotype, the other is represented as a reality whose representation repeats itself as a set ritual (Lubin 2003, 43, 47).
 It is foretold, predictable, invisible, and therefore also controllable.
 Therefore, we shall not explore the factual verity of the stereotype, but rather endeavor to reveal the motive behind the adverse judgment of the maid’s stereotypical portrayal and the power relations for which it holds true.
 The maid is described as “awaiting orders” as if following them is the very essence of her being.
 The narrator further describes her, from the father’s point of view, as a “shriveled monkey” (20), thus stripping her of her humanity.
 Fanon pointed out that the colonist speaks of the native colonized in zoological terms, a demeaning language that dehumanizes its object (Fanon 2006, 49).
 Her bare-footedness is highlighted in two instances.
 Shoelessness is considered a symptom of underclass and ethnicity (Alon 2014).
 On the political level, however, her direct contact with the land may denote the deep tie of ownership.
 Fanon stresses that for the colonized, the land is the essential value, providing as it does bread and dignity (Fanon 2006, 51).
 On the other hand, the bare feet, with no buffering footwear, forge the intimacy between the cleaner and the father.
 Moreover, the father relates how the cleaner “thinks I must not be left alone; she wants to help, to be of service, perhaps waiting for me to stretch on my back, so that she can tuck me in” (20).
 The cleaner’s manner with him is set against her shock at the news of death.
 At first, she believes it is the grandson who has died but realizing it is the son, “it hits her sevenfold” (23).